Discover the traditions of Hogmanay, the Scottish New Year

 by | 26 Dec 2022

 In Scotland, New Year’s Eve is more than just a party.
 It’s an iconic celebration known as Hogmanay.
 Celebrated on December 31, Hogmanay comes with ancient traditions and pagan rituals that have been passed down for centuries.
-From first-footing and fire rituals to saining and singing Auld Lang Syne, we look at the traditions of Hogmanay, the Scottish New Year.
+From first-footing and fire rituals to saining and singing Auld Lang Syne, we invite you to take a look at the traditions of Hogmanay, the Scottish New Year.

 First footing is one of the most common Hogmanay traditions.
 When the clock strikes midnight on December 31, people across Scotland start heading to the homes of their loved ones to be the first footer – the first person to enter the home in the new year.
 It’s said the first-footer sets the tone for the new year, so they’re always warmly welcomed with a dram of whisky.